athena-framework/website/docs/getting_started/README.md

 ### Testing

-Each component in the Athena Framework includes a `Spec` module that includes common/helpful testing utilities/types for testing that specific component.
-Athena itself defines some of its own testing types, mainly to allow for easisly integration testing [ATH::Controller][]s.
+Many Athena components include a `Spec` module that includes common/helpful testing utilities/types for testing that specific component.
+The framework itself defines some of its own testing types, mainly to allow for easily integration testing [ATH::Controller][]s via [ATH::Spec::APITestCase] and also provides many helpful `HTTP` related [expectations][ATH::Spec::Expectations::HTTP].

 ```crystal
 require "athena"